hm-lang/core/proposals/README.md

 # you can do a for-loop with an existing variable.
 # this allows you to start at a different value, and keep the last value from the for loop.
-# NOTE the variable should be mutable!
+# NOTE the variable should be writeable!
 IteratingIndex ;= 3
 for IteratingIndex < 7
     print(IteratingIndex)